rickkdotnet/SkeinMachine/README.md

 # 🧶 SkeinMachine v3.19 — Smart Yarn Twister Controller

-An Arduino-based controller for an electric yarn twister (skein winder).
+An Arduino-based controller for an electric yarn twister (skein winder), inspired by the [Alpenglow SkeinTwister](https://www.alpenglowindustries.com/pages/skeintwister).
-It automates the twisting of yarn skeins to a precise number of turns and always stops at the same hook position.
+It automates the twisting of yarn skeins to a precise number of turns tries to always stops at the same hook position.
 The system combines encoder feedback, closed-loop motor control, and a compact user interface for smooth, repeatable results.

 ---